purdue-cs193-fall-2019/homework-1-ikamchet/index.md

 ## Welcome to GitHub Pages

-##You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+## You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Ishika's First CS193 Homework

+- That I get to ask as many questions as I want and (hopefully) not look dumb
+- That it's free time in the sense I can do whatever work during the class.
+- Having fun as a Data Science major with other people who have the same(ish) major.

 ### Markdown